NOAA-GFDL/FUDGE/Regression_tests/README_regression_tests.md

   What is it?
   -----------
-  The regression tests for FUDGE are based off of bitwise comparisons of downscaled NetCDF output, with limited metadata comparisons via the nccp utility.
+  The regression tests for FUDGE are based off of bitwise comparisons of downscaled NetCDF output, with limited metadata comparisons via the nccmp utility.

    Usage
    -----